 Birdie development was discontinued by Ivo Nunes, the main developer of the project, but because of the magical open-source development system, the project was started back by one of the project lovers.
 Now the project is continued and soon we may have Birdie 2.0 (Out of the Nest – Birdie 2.0).

 1. Choqok Twitter Client For Linux

 Finally here is the #1 Twitter client of this small list.
 Choqok.
 The client that you’re most likely to like it and install it.
-Choqok is a free, open-source and feature rich Twitter client for Linux and latest version is 1.5.
+Choqok is a free, open-source and features rich Twitter client for Linux and the latest version is 1.5.
 Choqok does not only support Twitter but pump.io network, Opendesktop.org and also StatusNet.Choqok is built using Qt libraries and hence it integrates seamlessly with KDE.
 But it works on other distros with different environments.
 Other distributions users can either install it using binaries or Ubuntu based distros’ users can install using Adilson’s PPA unofficial PPA.

 Choqok is a KDE app so installing on other environments will also install several Kubuntu libraries.
-I’ve been using it on Ubuntu and have no problem using it on non-kde distro.
+I’ve been using it on Ubuntu and have no problem using it on the non-kde distro.

 Choqok Features At A Glance

 - Supporting self-hosted Gnu Social (Formerly known as StatusNet) websites.
 (Using their Twitter compatible API)